RoseCollette0/Bank-Deposit-Analysis/README.md

 - Predict the likelihood of a customer subscribing to a term deposit
 - Identify the most influential factors affecting customer decisions (e.g., loan status, call duration, previous campaign outcomes)
 - Determine the optimal number of contact attempts and the importance of call duration
-- Segment customers based on past engagement to tailor future strategies
 - Reduce operational costs by minimizing outreach to low-potential customers

 ## Tools and Techniques